OMSI Exhibit

 Rock Your World

-A computer-based game presents situations where the players must decide what to do about protecting him/herself from loud sounds in the presence of friends.
+This computer-based game presented situations where the players decided what to do about protecting him/herself from loud sounds in the presence of friends. (see web-based version of this game).